 I think we can now let a long-standing and divisive debate die down.
 This is the debate that pits single-disease initiatives against the agenda for strengthening health systems….
 As I have stated since taking office, the two approaches are not mutually exclusive.
 They are not in conflict.
 They do not represent a set of either-or options.
 It is the opposite.
 They can and should be mutually reinforcing.
 We need both.76

-Trying to find ways of building on the best of both approaches (through “diagonal” approaches, for instance) has been an important them in the literature over this time.22, 53, 77, 78 The definition of primary health care that I am proposing here and the approaches to organizing primary health care services advocated here are consistent with this long-term effort to bring at least some harmony and resolution to this debate.
+Trying to find ways of building on the best of both approaches (through “diagonal” approaches, for instance) has been an important theme in the literature over this time.22, 53, 77, 78 The definition of primary health care as used in this paper and the approaches to organizing primary health care services advocated here are consistent with this long-term effort to bring at least some harmony and resolution to this debate.

 Variations in the organization of primary health care services

 There is no standardized organization of primary health care anywhere in the world.
 Each set of primary health care services is unique to the local national context.
-Here I will present only a few of the many variations in the organization of primary health care services in low-income countries.
+A few of the many variations in the organization of primary health care services in low-income countries follows.

 Engaging existing non-formal providers